 The general rule is that your Google Ads search ad should:

 a) be credible, that is, describe exactly what the person will see after clicking the link.
 So, when advertising Labrador food, you should both write about it in the ad content and provide a link to the exact page where our range of food for this breed of dog is presented.

-b) contain a keyword – preferably in the headlines, the display URL and the ad description (see below).
+b) contain a keyword – preferably in the headlines (especially the first one), the display URL and the ad description (see below).
 This increases the CTR of the ad and indicates that our ad corresponds exactly to what the user is looking for

 c) stand out among similar ads – indicating a competitive advantage, i.e. something that will encourage people to click.
 Your dog food is organic, grain-free and you also get free shipping?
 Great, write about it!